danielPaulinoMesquita/go-expert/README.md

 * go tool dist list <-- to see all platforms
 * go env GOOS GOARCH

+### 27 and 28 Request using http
+dirs with requests in Http
+* calling-http-requests
+* busca-CEP
+* calling-http-requests

 Reference to know others platforms: https://www.digitalocean.com/community/tutorials/building-go-applications-for-different-operating-systems-and-architectures